AbyssalSoda/Obsidian-Canvas-Thumbnails/README.md

 Limitations to be aware of:

-- Clipstudio paint depriciated certain paths used to store thumbnails, if you have a celcys folder in your Documents, this plugin might not work for your older version of CSP.
+- Clipstudio paint depriciated certain paths used to store thumbnails, if you have a Celsys folder in your Documents, this plugin might not work for your older version of CSP.
 Versions 1.5 and above: https://www.reddit.com/r/ClipStudio/comments/v743p5/no_celsys_folder_in_documents/

 ## Native Obsidian Behavior